What education and/or training do you have that relates to your work?

-Q. How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. The realization that architecture is what captivates me occurred at 16, as an exchange student, who opted for soaking up the buildings of Rome, Italy while all my other friends were off to the art and sculpture galleries.
+The realization that architecture is what captivates me occurred at 16, as an exchange student, who opted for soaking up the buildings of Rome, Italy while all my other friends were off to the art and sculpture galleries.

 After obtaining my Bachelor of Architecture degree, I worked for several companies on project types ranging from maximum security prisons, adult day care centers, a Formula One racetrack complex and Americans with Disability (ADA) facility compliance surveys for the United States Postal Service.
 However, the most fulfilling projects for me were always the residential designs that impacted people in really meaningful ways.
 I've chosen to focus my practice on those types of clients.